vapolia/Svg-Samples/README.md

 ## Add some SVG images

-- Create a new folder "images" in your project
+- Create a new folder "VectorImages" in your project.
+Do not use any existing 'Resources/Images' folder !
 - put your SVG images there.
 Make sure they have the `.svg` extension.
 - add the following lines to your .csproj file: